openshift/enhancements/enhancements/installer/image-based-installer.md

 ## Motivation

+The primary motivation for relocatable SNO is the fast deployment of single-node OpenShift.
 Telecommunications providers continue to deploy OpenShift at the Far Edge.
 The acceleration of this adoption and the nature of existing Telecommunication infrastructure and processes drive the need to improve OpenShift provisioning